chaoge525/soafee_demo/documentation/builds.rst

 Image Builds
 ============

-The main image build targets are:
+The main image build target is:

-* ``ewaol-image-docker``
-* ``ewaol-image-podman``
+* ``ewaol-image``

-Each build target implements the EWAOL software stack, differing only on the backend containerization technology: Docker or Podman.

-To facilitate containerized workload orchestration on the edge, both build targets include the K3S orchestration package provided by the ``meta-virtualization`` Yocto layer and extended in ``meta-ewaol``.
-This package provides a K3S server wrapped as a systemd service which auto-starts on image boot.
+Which includes Docker container engine and to facilitate containerized workload orchestration on the edge, it also includes the K3S orchestration package, both provided by the ``meta-virtualization`` Yocto layer.
+The K3S recipe provides a package containing a K3S server wrapped as a systemd service which auto-starts on image boot.
 The K3S server may be interacted with via the Kubernetes REST API or via the Kubernetes command-line tool ``kubectl``, where the `Kubernetes API Overview`_ and `kubectl Overview`_ may be referred to for usage instructions.
-Enabling and disabling the systemd service via ``systemctl [start|stop] k3s`` will bring-up and shutdown the K3S server running on the image, meaning containers may remain running (without orchestration) after stopping the systemd service.
+Enabling and disabling the systemd service via ``systemctl [start
+|stop] k3s`` will bring-up and shutdown the K3S server running on the image,
+meaning containers may remain running (without orchestration) after stopping the systemd service.
 If desired, containers may be stopped prior to shutting down the server via the API or command-line tool, or alternatively they may be stopped independently from the server status via the provided ``k3s-killall.sh`` script.